Cory Maye

-Cory Jermaine Maye (born September 9, 1980) is a former prisoner in the U.S. state of Mississippi.
+Cory Jermaine Maye (born September 9, 1980) is a former prisoner.
 He was originally convicted of murder in the 2001 death of Prentiss, Mississippi, police officer Ron W. Jones, during a drug raid on the other half of Maye's duplex.

 Maye has said he thought that the intruders were burglars and did not realize they were police.
 He pleaded not guilty at his trial, citing self-defense.
 Nevertheless, Maye was convicted of murder and was sentenced to death.
-Maye's case attracted little attention until late 2005, when Reason magazine senior editor and police misconduct researcher Radley Balko brought it to light on his blog The Agitator.
+The case attracted little attention until late 2005, when Reason magazine senior editor and police misconduct researcher Radley Balko brought it to light on his blog The Agitator.

 Balko's research raised several questions about Maye's conviction and in particular about the reliability of medical examiner Steven Hayne, who performed the autopsy on Jones and testified at the trial.
-According to Maye's supporters, his conviction also brought up issues such as the right to self-defense, police conduct in the War on Drugs, racial and social inequities in Mississippi and whether he received competent legal representation.
+According to Maye's supporters, his conviction also brought up issues such as the right to self-defense, police conduct in the war on drugs, racial and social inequities in Mississippi and whether he received competent legal representation.

 On September 21, 2006, Maye's death sentence was unexpectedly overturned by Judge Michael Eubanks, who ruled that Maye had received incompetent legal representation during his sentencing phase, and ordered a new sentencing hearing.
 Maye was sentenced to life in prison.
 On November 17, 2009, the Mississippi Court of Appeals ruled that Maye's constitutional right of vicinage was violated when Judge Eubanks refused to return the case to Jefferson Davis County, where the alleged crime occurred.
 The en banc court reversed Maye's conviction and remanded the case for a new trial.
 The State of Mississippi appealed to the Mississippi Supreme Court, which agreed to hear the case.
 On December 2, 2010, the Mississippi Supreme Court issued its decision, in which it held that Maye was entitled to a new trial on the ground that the trial court had improperly refused to issue a self-defense instruction that would have highlighted for the jury Maye's right to act in defense of his infant daughter, who was present in the home on the night of the police raid that led to the shooting.

 On July 1, 2011, Judge Prentiss Harrell signed a plea agreement in which Maye pleaded guilty to manslaughter; Maye was then sentenced to ten years in prison, time he had already served.
 Maye was transferred to Rankin County, Mississippi for procedural paperwork and out-processing and was released on July 18, 2011.